marcelomoraes28/scrooge_cache/README.md

 **Using with redis as backend**

-This example below will cache the function return for the infinite time
+This example below will cache the function return for an undetermined time

 ```python
 import time